wotschofsky/domain-for-sale-template/README.md

 # Domain for Sale Page
-A simple page indicating a domain is for sale made to be deploy to ZEIT Now
+A simple page indicating a domain is for sale made to be deployed to ZEIT Now

 ![Screenshot of tool](/screenshots/screenshot_overview.png)